elastic/eui/wiki/react-router.md

     this.registerRouter();
   }

-  componentDidUpdate() {
-    // If using HMR, you'll need to re-register the router after a hot reload.
-Note that
-    // you may want to add some conditions here to cull this logic from a production build,
-    // e.g. `if (process.env.NODE_ENV !== `production` && module.hot)`
-    this.registerRouter();
-  }

   registerRouter() {
-    // Expose the router to the app without requiring React or context. const { router } = this.context;
+    // Share the router with the app without requiring React or context. const { router } = this.context;
     registerRouter(router);
   }